lit/lit-element/README.md

     * With a static `properties` getter.
     * By manually writing getters and setters.
 This can be useful if tasks should be performed when a property is set, for example validation.
 Call `requestUpdate(name, oldValue)` in the setter to trigger an update and use any configured property options.
+If you want to perform validation of the data before it is set, see how to use `hasChanged` as described in the property options below.

     Properties can be given an `options` argument which is an object that describes how to process the property.
 This can be done either in the `@property({...})` decorator or in the